Exotic tight contact structures on $\mathbb{R}^n$: Defining contact homology

 \begin{rmk} Given any deformation class of symplectic cobordisms from $(V^+,\xi^+;X^+,t^+)$ to $(V^-,\xi^-;X^-,t^-)$, we obtain a morphism $\CH_\bullet(V,\xi;X^+,t^+)\to\CH_\bullet(V^-,\xi^-;X^-,t^-)$.
 Moreover, these are functorial with respect to gluings of cobordisms, and hence we obtain a (symmetric monoidal) functor on a certain symplectic cobordism category, which we will not need or say anything more about. \end{rmk}

-\begin{rmk} In what follows, we will need to use some details about the actual construction of $\CH_\bullet$ and the induced morphisms $\Phi$, about which we have said nothing so far -- most importantly, that the generators of $\CC_\bullet(V,\xi)_{\alpha,J,\theta}$ are in bijection with multisets of ``good'' Reeb orbits of $\alpha$, and that the differential is defined in terms of certain (virtual!) counts of $\hat J$-holomorphic buildings in $\s V$.
+\begin{rmk} In what follows, we will need to use some details about the actual construction of $\CH_\bullet$ and the induced morphisms $\Phi$, about which we have said nothing so far -- most importantly, that $\CC_\bullet(V,\xi)_{\alpha,J,\theta}$ is the free supercommutative $\Q$-superalgebra generated by the ``good'' Reeb orbits of $\alpha$, and that the differential is defined in terms of certain (virtual!) counts of $\hat J$-holomorphic buildings in $\s V$.
 Similarly, the morphism $\Phi(\hat W,d\hat\lambda)_{\hat J,\theta}$ is defined using virtual counts of $\hat J$-holomorphic buildings in $\hat W$.
 We refer to \cite[\S\S1.2-1.5]{pardon-contact-homology-and-vfc} for the details. \end{rmk}